First-Time Attendee Tips

 Are you an emerging professional?
 Please reach out to the Emerging Conservation Professionals Network (ECPN).
 They are an active community that is incredibly supportive.
 Their officers would love to meet you, describe what they do and tell you about ways to become involved if you are interested.
 There are often annual meeting events geared towards helping our younger colleagues that may include:

 The US conservation graduate programs require a conservation portfolio and a portfolio of one’s own art.
 This is a friendly venue to get advice on how to improve yours.
 They have also recorded a webinar “Showcasing your work: preparing and maintaining a conservation portfolio” and have added additional comments online.

 Just like speed dating this event provides a way for emerging professionals to meet those more established in their field.

 Each of the conservation graduate programs in conservation host a reunion at the annual meeting.
 Even if you are not an alumnus, you are free to attend.
 If you are considering applying to the programs, this is an excellent way to meet people who have attended a given program and find out more about it.

 ECPN has prepared a lot of valuable resources focused on emerging professionals, including a tip sheet on attending conferences, a pre-recorded webinar on presenting talks and posters (and a follow-up commentary on it), and a presentation checklist.
 You can find a complete summary of these and other helpful resources on their AIC Wiki page.

 - Necesita ayuda?

 Individuals fluent in Spanish will wear on their name badge ribbons that say ‘Hablo Español.'
 Even if you don’t need help, feel free to stop and introduce yourself to them.
 They are a good way to network with the Spanish speaking community at the meeting.
-For emerging professionals, ECPN has prepared a rack card in Spanish describing their network.

 Food and Drink